LAB51 logo

 February 29, 2024

-For the first time since November 2021, Bitcoin has hit to $60,000, nearing a new peak!
+For the first time since November 2021, Bitcoin has hit $60,000, nearing a new peak!
 Early on Wednesday afternoon, the price of one Bitcoin reached $60,650, following several days of significant growth.

 magnifiercrossmenuchevron-down